What is an assisted delivery?

 At the start of the procedure, the anesthesia will be administered.
 Your abdomen will then be cleaned with an antiseptic, and you might have an oxygen mask placed over your mouth and nose to increase oxygen to the baby.

 The doctor will then make an incision through your skin and into the wall of the abdomen.
 The doctor might use either a vertical or horizontal incision.
 (A horizontal incision is also called a bikini incision, because it is placed beneath the belly button.)
-Next, a three- to four- inch incision is then made in the wall of the uterus, and the doctor removes the baby through the incisions.
+Next, a 3- to 4-inch incision is then made in the wall of the uterus, and the doctor removes the baby through the incisions.
 The umbilical cord is then cut, the placenta is removed, and the incisions are closed.

 How long does the procedure take?